 The Cheonggye Stream runs east-west by the end of the Gwanghwamun Plaza and has an interesting history.
 It was originally built as a drainage system in the early Joseon dynasty in the heart of Seoul, but was covered up in the 60s.
-The plan to excavated in 2005 was initially unpopular, but now it’s a favourite spots for many, flowing for 10.9km before joining Jungnangcheon.
+The plan to excavate in 2005 was initially unpopular, but now it’s a favourite spot for many, flowing for 10.9km before joining Jungnangcheon.

-Two historic bridges was also reconstructed, along with many stepping stones and smaller bridges along the stream.
-Not only has it become a beautiful, integral part of the city, it also helps lower temperature in the summer!
+Two historic bridges were also reconstructed, along with many stepping stones and smaller bridges along the stream.
+Not only has it become a beautiful, integral part of the city, but it also helps lower temperature in the summer!

 The Gwanghwamun Plaza

 A spacious rectangular plaza that extends north to south in front of Gwanghwamun, it is better known to me as the square in K Drama the Memories of Alhambra.
 The most notable structures on the plaza are the statue of King Sejong on a throne and Admiral Yi Sun-Sin standing atop a pillar.
 The plaza was built in 2009 as part of a revitalisation project, and beforehand it used to be a 16-lane main road.

 The vibe of the plaza reminds me of the one in front of the City Hall in Ho Chi Minh City, which is smaller in comparison!

 One of the best places to try Korea’s most famous dish – Ginseng Chicken Soup – is Tosokchon Samgyetang.
 Its store by Gyeongbokgung also has the added bonus of being a Hanok, with diners taking off their shoes to enter the rooms and sitting on the floor.